-When do states need to be ready for the new Medicare cards?
+When did states need to be ready for the new Medicare cards?

-We're mailing the new Medicare cards with the MBI to all people with Medicare.
-This means all of your systems will need to be ready use the Health Insurance Claim Number (HICN) and/or MBI for beneficiaries who are dually eligible beginning in April 2018.
-You’ll need to make changes to your systems before October 2017 so you have enough time to test them.
+We mailed the new Medicare cards with the MBI to all people with Medicare.
+This means all of your systems should be able to accept and are using the Health Insurance Claim Number (HICN) and/or MBI for beneficiaries who are dually eligible.

-After the transition period, you’ll have to use the dually eligible beneficiaries’ MBIs with us, providers, beneficiaries, and other partners.
-Medicaid providers have to use MBIs in all transactions and all communications about dually eligible beneficiaries starting on January 1, 2020 with very few exceptions.
+After the transition period, providers, plans, beneficiaries, and other partners must use the dually eligible beneficiaries’ MBIs with us.
+Medicaid providers have to use MBIs in all transactions and all communications about dually eligible beneficiaries starting on January 1, 2020 (with very few exceptions).

-During the transition period, we’ll process and transmit Medicare crossover claims with either the HICN or MBI.
-For crossover claims processing, during and even after the transition period, we’ll keep sending you plan membership IDs like we do now.
-We’re planning to use a crosswalk that’ll show you HICNs and the MBIs that go with them.
-So, if you use HICNs for crossover claims processing, you’ll also have access to MBIs so you're ready for Medicare crossover claims.
+During the transition period, we'll process and transmit Medicare crossover claims to State Medicaid Agencies and other COB payers with either the HICN or MBI.
+For crossover claims processing, during and even after the transition period, we'll keep sending you plan membership IDs or state Medicaid recipient IDs, like we always have.

-How will CMS help states get ready for the new Medicare cards?
+How did CMS help states get ready for the new Medicare cards?